askmike/gekko/README.md

 ## Disclaimer

-Use at you own risk.
+Use Gekko at you own risk.

 ## Install